homelabtools/homecert/README.md

 # homecert
-CLI tool for managing your own home root CA and SSL/TLS certificates for home use.
+Easy management of a home root CA and SSL/TLS certificates.